tiozo/FCJ-AWS-Study/AWS Study/AWS Compute/AWS Elastic Cloud Computing (EC2)/EC2 Scaling.md

 ### [[AWS EC2]] Auto Scaling
 Servers can get more request than they can handle.
 Too many request = timeout and outage on that instance/node.
-Too least request = wasted money but you might want this to happens to ha.
+Too least request = wasted money but you might want this to happens on some cases.
 AWS EC2 Auto scaling allows you to add or remove EC2 instances automatically.
+It automates the capacity to the demand.
+There are 2 approaches:
+- Dynamic scaling: Responds to changing demand.